t4d-classes/react-mobx-typescript_06222020/demo-app/exercises/exercise-10.md

 Hint: Helpful JavaScript API functions: findIndex

-2. If one of the table rows is being edited, the row should change to a view row after, a car is added, or a car is deleted, or a car is saved.
+2. If one of the table rows is being edited, the edit row should change to a view row after, a car is added, or a car is deleted, or a car is saved.
+Add or delete, the changes for the one being edited should not be saved.

 3. Ensure it works!